wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    https://www.youtube.com/watch?v=XinW5dwuKsI

-4. Brainstorm causes under each category, asking Why 5 times.
+4. Brainstorm causes under each category.

    During this step, don't throw out suggestions that may have little impact on the problem.

    Remember this is partly a team-building exercise, where you're building fun memories.

-5. Review categories.
+   <a target="_blank" href="https://www.youtube.com/watch?v=igpvai40HL0">Jay calls</a>
+   diagrams that are too big "whalebone" diagrams.

+5. Branch out each cause by adding a leaf after asking Why (5 times).

-6. Analyze results.
+6. Review categories to Analyze results.

    Have each team member silently assign a priority to each cause.